smcclab/smc-course/_lectures/index.md

 Laptop Ensemble is a "flipped mode" class (as [described in the FAQ]({% link _resources/01-faq.md %}#what-are-the-time-commitments-for-lens)).
 Most of the course content is in the weekly [workshops]({% link _workshops/index.md
 %})---that's the stuff you'll need to read & do in advance.

-However, sometimes it makes sense to have lecture-style presentations/slides, and when that's the case it'll be on this page.
+There will be some lectures, but they will be pre-recorded so that you can watch them before the workshops.

+The course topics will be:

+- Computer music tools and digital audio
+- Digital synthesis
+- Sampling
+- Algorithmic composition
+- Musical interface design
+- Live coding
+- Networked computer music
+- Ensemble computer music performance
+- Music computing on microcontrollers
+- Machine learning and musical interfaces

+## Previous Lectures:

 1. [Welcome to LENS]({% link _lectures/01-lens-welcome.md %})
 2. [Digital Synthesis with Pure